Skip to content

 One simple, accurate, and noninvasive GM-CSF autoantibody blood test will help you confirm or rule it out.1,2,10,11

-normal vs abnormal CT scan
+normal lung CT scan

 Slide to the right to see a normal CT scan; slide to the left to see a CT scan with a characteristic radiographic CT pattern of aPAP5,12